-Use database partitions to limit the scope of the data use to generate reports.
+Use database partitions to limit the scope of the data used to generate reports.

-- A database rollover is triggered by a time or size limit. - New data is collected in a new partition. - Older data is preserved in other partitions. - You configure which partition you want to use to generate reports.
+- A database rollover is triggered by a time or size limit. - New data is collected in a new partition. - Older data is preserved in other partitions. - ◆ You configure which partitions you want to use to generate reports.
+For example, if you want to generate a report that includes first quarter sales numbers, you would designate only the partitions that contain this data for your report.